Hemanshu2003/PrepTrack-openshift-docker/README.md

 PrepTrack is a cloud-native, 3-tier web application built to manage intensive study schedules and track preparation progress for competitive technical exams.

 This project serves as a practical demonstration of containerization, microservices architecture, and Kubernetes/OpenShift fundamentals.
 It showcases the deployment of a frontend UI, a stateless REST API, and a stateful database, all communicating securely within an OpenShift cluster.

+### 📖 Core Concepts & Definitions
+This project implements the following OpenShift/Kubernetes fundamentals:

+1. *Project (Namespace):* A virtual cluster inside OpenShift that isolates our application environments (e.g., preptrack-dev).

+2. *Pod:* The smallest deployable computing unit in Kubernetes.
+It encapsulates one or more Docker containers (e.g., our Python API runs inside a Pod).

+3. *Deployment:* An object that manages the creation, scaling, and self-healing of Pods.
+If a backend Pod crashes, the Deployment spins up a new one.

+4. *Service (Networking):* An internal load balancer that gives a stable internal IP address to a set of Pods.
+It allows the Frontend to always find the Backend, even if the Backend Pods are destroyed and recreated.

+5. *Route:* An OpenShift-specific object (similar to a Kubernetes Ingress) that exposes a Service to the outside world with a public URL.

+6. *Persistent Volume Claim (PVC):* A request for storage.
+Containers are ephemeral (data dies when the container dies).
+A PVC ensures our PostgreSQL database data survives Pod restarts.

+7. *ConfigMap & Secret:* Objects used to inject configuration data (like database URLs) and sensitive data (like database passwords) into Pods without hardcoding them in the Docker image.

 ## 🏗️ Architecture